 Today we're looking at the new 860 EVO to see how Samsung improved on the world's best-selling SSD.
-We'll also compare it to the new lineup of scrappy competitors that spurred the company to finally bring a new series to market.
+We'll compare it to the new lineup of scrappy competitors that spurred the company to finally bring a new series to market and see how it ranks among our list of best ssds.

 Samsung's EVO series is so popular in some countries that it outsells every other SSD by a two to one margin.
 Samsung wants to leverage that proven formula with the new EVO series so it can cling to its dominant and profitable leadership position.
 Samsung changes its pricing when competitors close in, and the company always releases a faster model when others get too close to matching its performance.